craigbarnes/lua-gumbo/README.md

 Status
 ------

 *Work in progress*.
-The structure of text nodes is likely to change at some point.
+A versioned release will be made when the API has stabilized.

 Installation
 ------------